 From the Royal Palace, take Támok utca (street) until you get to Matthias Church, which costs 1,500Ft to visit and the Fisherman’s Bastion, from which you’ll get the best views across the city and the Hungarian Parliament.

 Take Úri utca (street), also known as Lords Street, to walk back to the Castle.
 This boulevard has beautiful Baroque mansions and the entrance to the Labyrinth of Buda Castle is located on number 9 of the same street.
 This is one of the most-visited and unique attractions in Budapest.
-It is especially fun for children.
-Unfortunately, the Labyrinth was permanently closed a few years ago.
+It's especially fun for children.
+Unfortunately, the Labyrinth permanently closed a few years ago.

 Walk back to Pest down one of Buda’s many paths and cross the Chain Bridge, the oldest bridge in Budapest.
 Keep walking straight, taking Zrínyi utca (street) until you arrive at St.Stephen’s Basilica.
 This visit is extremely worthwhile and is free to visit.

 Once you leave the church, head south towards one of the main squares in Budapest, Vörösmarty tér.
 This square houses the world-known Gerbaud Bakery, a good place to sit and have one of its delicious pastries.